LucasColas/Machine-Learning-projects/README.md

 A test of Machine Learning.

-the files "student-mat.csv" and "test.py" must be in the same folder.
+the files "student-mat.csv", "studentmodel.pickle" and "test.py" must be in the same folder.

+To use and run this code you need to install :
+-pandas
+-numpy
+-sklearn
+-matplotlib
+-pickle